-Methodology: A cross-sectional telephone survey of caregivers of children aged under 16-years and adolescents suffering from URCI and admitted to three selected local Accident and Emergency Departments.
+Methodology: A cross-sectional telephone survey on caregivers of children aged under 16-years and adolescents suffering from URCI and admitted into three selected local Accident and Emergency Departments.

-Results: Falls, cuts and scalds were the most common external causes of URCI observed, while boys predominated in the sample population.
+Results: Falls, cuts and scalds were the most common external causes among URCI observed, while boys predominated in the sample population.
 Most of the observed URCI were of moderate to mild severity.
 Children of new immigrant mothers were more likely to receive first aid immediately after the incidents.
 Parents were aware of potentially injurious behaviour and intervened on occasion, but most resorted to verbal warnings only.

-Conclusions: Prevalence of falls among observed URCI offers evidence in support of the hypothesis that the high population density in Hong Kong plays an integral role in understanding mechanisms of morbidity.
-Parents show concern about URCI but often lack substantial action that modifies injury risk.
-Considering the local injury differentials, an active prevention effort such as behavioural intervention and education for parents may be useful.
+Conclusions: Prevalence of falls among observed URCI offers evidence in support of the hypothesis that high population density in Hong Kong plays an integral role in understanding mechanism of morbidity.
+Parents show concern about URCI but often lack substantial action that modify injury risk.
+Considering the local injury differentials, active prevention effort such as behavioural interventions and education for parents, exhibits more potential to the prevention priorities observed.